The leading distributor of the world’s top names in industrial automation

 One of the largest industrial energy and automation companies in the world.

-One of the world's leading manufacturers of measurement and control systems for liquids and gases.
+Leading manufacturer of measurement and control systems for liquids and gases.

 GF Transmitters is a market leading supplier of piping systems for the safe and reliable transport of liquids and gases.

-iQunet is a young Belgian hi-tech startup creating IoT-solutions that addresses the limits for wireless battery-operated sensor networks.
+Create IoT-solutions that addresses the limits for wireless battery-operated sensor networks.

-Pilz is a leading global provider of safety solutions for automation applications.
+A leading global provider of safety solutions for automation applications.

 Did you know, we are an entrusted Siemens approved partner?